Things to Do in Dominica in December

 What's happening during your visit

-Week-long celebration in Roseau’s Botanical Gardens where you’ll smell charcoal smoke from 30 food stalls and hear live bouyon music bouncing off colonial walls.
-Local cooks compete with their grandmother’s recipes—try the crab backs stuffed with breadfruit and coconut.
+Week-long celebration in Roseau's Botanical Gardens where you'll smell charcoal smoke from 30 food stalls and hear live bouyon music bouncing off colonial walls.
+Local cooks compete with their grandmother's recipes, try the crab backs stuffed with breadfruit and coconut.
 Evenings end with traditional quadrille dancing under string lights.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid